seanbrereton/EDEN/technical_manual/tech_spec.md

 ### 4.4 Functionality tests

-To test the functionality of our system we walked through the application to check the functionality it.
+To test the functionality of our system we walked through the application to check the functionality of different elements of it.
 We checked functionalities such as loading simulations by trying to load invalid files.
 Initially it crashed the program.
 We added error handling which now gives an error message on the menu if an invalid file is chosen.
 We also tested it with valid `.bin` simulation save files

 ![error message for load file](images/save.PNG)